Skip to Content

 If you’re a bird lover then the wet season, November to April, is the best time for you to visit Etosha.
 During that time you can see over 300 different bird species in the park many of which are migratory.
 To name some of them: eagles, flamingos, storks, owls, vultures, hornbills, different parrots, etc.

 The biodiversity of Etosha is truly impressive.
-Here you can see 4 out of the famous African Big 5 animals: elephants, rhinos, lions, and leopards.
+Here you can see 4 out of the famous African Big 5: elephants, rhinos, lions, and leopards.
 The only one that is missing here is the buffalo.
 Besides these impressive animals, you can see more than a hundred other mammal species such as giraffes, zebras, different antelopes, wildebeests, hyenas, cheetahs, warthogs, jackals, foxes, and many others.

-Some animals e.g. leopards are difficult to see during the day as they’re more active after the sunset.
+Some animals e.g. leopards are difficult to see during the day as they’re more active after sunset.
 To see them you can join a night safari drive from your campsite.
 Local guides know where and when to look for animals.

 A lioness in Etosha, Namibia